JonsPool/Poolvarme/README.md

 # Spot-Price Based Control of Shelly Devices

+**NOTE: IF YOU ARE USING VERSION 3.1 OR EARLIER, UPGRADE TO VERSION 3.2 AS SOON AS POSSIBLE.
+SEE THE CHANGELOG FOR DETAILS.**

 ## Introduction

+**Note:
+On October 1, 2025, energy trading on the European energy exchanges will switch from 60-minute-intervals to 15-minute intervals.
+For the time being, this script determines the hourly prices by calculating the average price for each hour from the 15-minute prices.
+Full support for 15-minute prices will likely follow at a later time.**

 This script uses EPEX spot hourly energy prices to control the power output of a Shelly device.
 It runs directly on the Shelly and the only technical requirement is that the Shelly has access to the